The ability to sustain boredom is a modern virtue — Mark Manson, Twitter

 There’s nothing wrong with occasional mindless consumption, but numbing your boredom with an explosion of content can’t be good for you.
 You’ll wind up feeling lethargic and scattered — very likely, more bored.

-In fact, a revealed that individuals who used their phones to alleviate boredom at work actually ended up feeling worse afterward.
+In fact, a recent study revealed that individuals who used their phones to alleviate boredom at work actually ended up feeling worse afterward.

 When you’re bored, you likely have time on your hands which means you can do things you wouldn’t normally care to do (unless you’re at work).
 If you invest it by doing something creative or even going for a jog, you can enter a flow state of sharp thinking and creativity.
 You produce amazing ideas and feel content.